It's Time: Roll Up Your Sleeve

 Haven't received an annual flu shot

-The flu virus changes over time, so vaccinations are updated to keep up with the changes.
+The flu virus changes over time, so vaccinations are updated each year to keep up with the changes.
 Health care providers recommend getting the flu vaccine each fall or winter.
-Get a flu shot as soon as it is available so you don't spend the winter months in tissues.
+Get a flu shot as soon as it is available, so you don't spend some of your winter in bed because of the flu.
 Vaccination is the surest way to protect against getting the flu.

 Veterans who are receiving VA health care can get the flu shot at a nearby VA health care facility.
-Veterans can also receive their flu shot at Walgreens, and the information will be automatically added to their VA health record.
-Learn more about VA's partnership with Walgreens.
-For Veterans who have non-VA health care providers, see where you can get your flu shot.
+Veterans who have non-VA health care providers, see where you can get your flu shot.

-Go to the VA Public Health's Vaccination page to learn all about the flu vaccination.
-Also, remember to add your flu vaccination into your Personal Health Record in Track History.
+Go to the VA Vaccination page to learn all about the flu vaccination.
+If you visit a non-VA provider, remember to manually add your flu vaccination to your Health History.